Searching for information

 Information searching can be described as a process with several steps containing the formulation of a search question, choice of search terms, searching, critical evaluation of sources, and in some cases presentation of the search strategy.
 Databases, search engines, library catalogues and websites are examples of resources where you can find scientific information.

 Web course in information searching and reference mangement: Save Time: optimise how you search and organise references - Information Literacy for Master Students - For KI students.
-The course requires a Ping Pong account.
+Parts of the course requires a Canvas account.

 Formulating a search question

 A clear and well-defined search question will make it easier to find relevant information.
 Search questions can be relatively simple or more complex, depending on what it is that you want to know.
 If you are writing a degree project or another type of lengthy essay, the search question can be formulated based on the aim and/or the research questions posed in your work.
 For more thorough searches you should consider the following:

 - What is it you want to find out?
 Is there perhaps a special method that you want to find evidence for?
 What group are you interested in (patients, healthcare professionals, family members, different age groups etcetera)?
 Are you looking for a comparative study?